LitPol Link: Technical features

 The interconnection comprises a 53 km double-circuit 330 kV line from Kruonis to Alytus, a 1000 MW back-to-back converter in Alytus and 48 km double-circuit 400 kV line from Alytus to the Lithuania–Poland border on the Lithuanian side, and a 106 km double-circuit 400 kV line from the border to Ełk on Polish side.

 According to the pre-feasibility study, the cost of the interconnection was estimated to be €237 million.
 With a view to enhancing existing energy infrastructure, including Poland–Germany and Poland–Czech Republic upgrades, the Polish TSO invested an additional €650 million and the Lithuanian TSO €262 million.
 The Lithuania–Poland interconnection has been designated an EU Trans-European Networks project.
 The interconnection initial capacity is 500 MW, with a transmission capacity upgrade of up to 1000 MW possible after completion of a second HVDC back-to-back station.

 The tower 61 near Ełk, tower 160, tower 166 (both near Suwalki), and tower 293 near Sankury, have a height of 107 metres.

 HVDC back-to-back station

 Between 2015 and 2025, the line was connected to the HVDC back-to-back converter station, located in the Alytus, 600 m southwest of the existing 330 kV-substation.
 It had two converters each rated for 500 MW transmission power.
 The facility is 200 m long and 170 m wide.
 Following the synchronization with CESA, the line is connected to the transformers and operates in synchronous mode.

+The converter however is still in place and may be useable for a power link to Belarus.